 Data in an email signature is rarely sensitive data.
 This is data, which everyone can get hold of without much hassle, and there is nothing sensitive even in a mobile phone number.
 However, Xink processes all data as if it was personal data and therefore we offer the best possible security when processing data.

 Registered persons can access their registered data to a larger extent than earlier.
-The registered persons will benefit from an extended right of access in the data processing, including the right to access the information that is being processed about the person, as well as the right to know for what purpose the information is processed, for how long the information is stored and the identity of the recipient of the registered person’s data etc. However, the right of access of the registered persons is limited partly by the data controller’s right to specify to which data access is required, and in certain cases to demand a fair charge from the registered person when providing the access.
+The registered persons will benefit from an extended right of access in the data processing, including the right to access the information that is being processed about the person.
+Also the right to know for what purpose the information is processed, for how long the information is stored and the identity of the recipient of the registered person’s data etc. However, the right of access of the registered persons is limited partly by the data controller’s right to specify to which data access is required.
+In certain cases to demand a fair charge from the registered person when providing the access.

 Among other things, the registered persons also have the right to retract consent to processing of personal data at any given time.
 If consent is retracted, the data controller has an obligation to delete the stored personal data, unless such processing is performed under other legal authority.

-Apart from the extended rights granted to the registered persons, and the obligations involved for persons processing data, the GDPR introduces new and significant provisions, which will have extensive consequences for the data controllers/data processors.
+Apart from the extended rights granted to the registered persons, and the obligations involved for persons processing data, the GDPR introduces new and significant provisions.
+This have extensive consequences for the data controllers/data processors.
 For example, there are new requirements to the relation between the data controller and the data processor.
 A data processor is a physical or legal person processing data on behalf of a data controller.
 In future, much greater responsibility for the processing of personal data will be placed with the data controller, than under the current regulation.
-In addition, there are significantly increased requirements to the written agreement between the data controller and the data processor (the Data Processing Agreement) and the division of roles and responsibilities between the parties described therein.
+In addition, there are significantly increased requirements to the written agreement between the data controller and the data processor (the Data Processing Agreement).
+Also the division of roles and responsibilities between the parties described therein.

 As Xink very often processes data, we are aware of the requirements to the processing of other companies’ personal data.
-Already now, well before the GDPR becomes effective on 25 May 2018, Xink has prepared data processing agreements to meet the high requirements of the GDPR in the processing of data in order to continue to be able to serve our clients with the best possible data protection.
+Already now, well before the GDPR becomes effective on 25 May 2018, Xink has prepared data processing agreements to meet the high requirements of the GDPR.
+This applies to the processing of data in order to continue to be able to serve our clients with the best possible data protection.

 When the GDPR becomes effective, we offer, as a data processor, to sign a DPA (Data Protection Agreement) with our clients.

 The GDPR also stipulates significant requirements to the data processor’s implementation of security measures related to storage of personal data.
-The data processor must secure its data from attacks, as well as from accidental destruction, by establishing digital and physical measures to protect the integrity of the stored data.
+The data processor must secure its data from attacks.
+It must also be secure from accidental destruction, by establishing digital and physical measures to protect the integrity of the stored data.
 Examples hereof involves encryption and pseudonymisation of data files, physical locking and fireproofing of server facilities and ensuring a proper policy for transfer of data.
 Xink already meets these requirements as all data is hosted by Microsoft Azure’s ISO27001 certified data centres in the US and in the EU.
 As such, we can make sure that data never leaves the EU (until the client sends data in a signature in an email).

 Xink works proactively and continuously to secure the best possible protection of our users’ personal data.
 We do so by keeping up to date on developments in the personal data rights and on how to secure safe storage and processing of user information.